COMCIFS/comcifs.github.io/accepted/dictionary_development_practices.md

 The `<increment>` part takes a form of an integer that gets incremented after each dictionary revision (i.e. "1", "2", "3").

-An example of a version number change sequence that may occur during a single dictionary development iteration: "3.2.1-dev-0", "3.2.1-dev-1", "3.2.1-dev-2", "3.3.0-dev-4", "3.3.0-dev-5", ..., "4.0.0-dev-42".
+An example of a version number change sequence that may occur during a single dictionary development iteration: "3.2.1-dev.0", "3.2.1-dev.1", "3.2.1-dev.2", "3.3.0-dev.4", "3.3.0-dev.5", ..., "4.0.0-dev.42".

 ## Releasing a stable dictionary version

 The following changes should be applied to a development version in preparation for its release as a stable version:

 1. The version number should be updated to reflect the stable release version.
-This should generally only require the removal of the '-dev-*n*' postfix from the development version number.
+This should generally only require the removal of the '-dev.*n*' postfix from the development version number.
 The change should be applied both to the `_dictionary.version` data item and the `_dictionary_audit.version` data item;
 2. The release date should be updated to reflect the release date of the stable version.
 The change should be applied both to the `_dictionary.date` data item and the `_dictionary_audit.date` data item;
 3. The `_dictionary_audit.revision` data item value associated with the current release may should be reviewed and simplified if needed.